 You should contact your referrer and discuss the examination report with them.

 STORING YOUR FILMS

 On most occasions you will be able to take the CD away with you when you finish your appointment.
 Please arrange with our receptionist if these need to be sent to your specialist.
 Please keep them safely, as they may be useful to compare with future studies.

 If you are coming for an examination and have films at home of the same body area, please ask the receptionist (when you make your appointment) whether you should bring them with you.

 A fee is payable for most examinations.
 In most cases you will have been given an estimate for the cost of the examination.

 Payment for your examination is expected on the day unless you have received prior approval from your insurance company and therefore they will pay us if you send the account to them with your prior approval number.

 We cannot accept responsibility for your valuables.
 Please leave them at home or take them into the examination room with you.

-We value your comments.
-We regularly send surveys to our patients.
-The computer generated surveys are randomly generated.
-If you do receive a survey request, we would appreciate your comments.
+Hamilton Radiology send out regular Patient surveys also, if you do receive a survey request, we would appreciate your comments.
 These help us to determine if we are meeting our desired standard of care and service to you.

 Contrast agents are substances used to enhance the visibility of internal body structures in X-ray-based imaging techniques such as computed tomography (CT), radiography, and fluoroscopy.